-Our daily life can be hectic, chaotic and demanding especially at this time of the year – meaning we often feel frazzled.
+Our daily life can be hectic, chaotic and demanding – especially at this time of the year.
 Here we list some tips to reducing stress, increasing energy levels, and finding a sense of calm and tranquility in a fast-paced world.

 1. Getting enough sleep

 During sleep, our bodies rest and conserve energy by decreasing blood pressure, heart rate, breathing and body temperature.
-Sleep rejuvenate, replenish and rebuild the body.
+Sleep rejuvenates, replenishes and rebuilds the body.

-Regular good quality sleep is important for brain functioning, emotional wellbeing, physical health, and performance.
+Regular good quality sleep is important for brain function, emotional wellbeing, physical health, and performance.

 2. Take a deep breath